CONFIRMED: Thondimuthalum Driksakshiyum To Release This Week!

 Fahadh Faasil and Suraj Venjaramoodu starrer Thondimuthalum Driksakshiyum, directed by Dileesh Pothan is undoubtedly the most awaited movie, of this season.
-The audiences can finally be happy of the fact that the film is all set to hit the theatres, this week.
+The audiences can finally be happy about the fact that the film is all set to hit the theatres, this week.

 Reportedly, Thondimuthalum Driksakshiyum will hit the theatres on June 30, 2017.
 Earlier, the film was expected to hit the theatres on June 29, 2017.